raspberrypilearning/cats/en/step_3.md

 change y by (-2)

-when i start as a clone
+when I start as a clone
 ```
 --- /hint ---